Nehima147/Excel-Revenue-Disount-Analysis/README.md

-**Amazon Sales Dashboard (Excel)**
+**Amazon Revenue performance Dashboard (Excel)**

-An Excel-based sales analysis project built using a dataset of **50,000** Amazon-style orders **(January 2022 to December 2023)**.
+An Excel-based revenue and discount analysis project built using a dataset of **50,000** Amazon-style orders **(January 2022 to December 2023)**.
 This project focuses on cleaning raw sales data, creating meaningful business metrics, and building an interactive dashboard using Pivot Tables and charts to analyze sales performance.

 **What's Inside the Workbook**